shweta1218/beauty-products-website/README.md

 Beauty Products Website 🌸
-A modern, responsive beauty products website built using React.js.
+A modern beauty products website built using React.js.

 This project is a beautifully designed beauty products website that showcases various products with interactive UI elements.
-It's built using React.js and is responsive across devices.
+It's built using React.js and is responsive across some devices.

-✨ Features
-✅ Responsive design
-✅ Product listing with images and details
-✅ User-friendly navigation
-✅ Cart system (if implemented)

 🛠️ Technologies Used